fisanchez/simple-react-app/README.md

-# Simple HTTP request and search
+# Simple HTTP Request and Render

 This small app used create-react-app and is an exercise on handling HTTP requests, state, re-render, with some CSS thrown in there.